satriowbsn/satriowbsn/README.md

 - 👋 Hi, I’m @satriowbsn
 - 👀 I’m interested in Product Management
 - 🌱 I’m currently learning Software Quality Assurance
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Automation Testing
-- 📫 How to reach me Satrio wibisono
+- 📫 How to reach me Linkedin.com/Satriowbsn

 <!---
 satriowbsn/satriowbsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.